zulip/zulip/docs/documentation/helpcenter.md

 When you refer to the features in the Zulip UI, you should **bold** the feature's name followed by the feature itself (e.g. **Settings** page, **Change password** button, **Email** field).
 No quotation marks should be used.
-Use **bold** for stream names, and quotation marks for topic names.
+Use **bold** for channel names, and quotation marks for topic names.

 Keep in mind that the UI may change — don’t describe it in more detail than is needed.
 In particular: